-Save the new PMCEQU.LIB back to disk and exit ED.

-The new Bios must now be reassembled.
-To make life simple, PMC has provided a submit file to do this.
-At the A> prompt type SUBMIT BIOS and then press RETURN.
+After saving PMCEQU.LIB back to disk, you must reassemble the Bios.
+A submit file named BIOS.SUB may be used to do this automatically.
+At the A> prompt type SUBMIT BIOS and press RETURN.
 The submit file will reassemble the Bios and link it to the operating system files to create a file called CPM3.SYS.
-Before the new protocol(s) can take effect the system must be booted from the diskette that contains this new version of CPM3.SYS.
-Make sure you run COPYSYS (see CP/M User's Guide) to transfer the Boot Loader to the boot cylinder.
+Transfer this new CPM3.SYS to a NEW diskette.
+Make sure you run COPYSYS (See CP/M User's Guide) to transfer the Boot Loader to the boot cylinder of the new diskette.
+Before the new protocol(s) can take effect, the system must be booted from the new diskette that contains the new version of CPM3.SYS.

-Once implemented, the only way to disable the protocol(s) is to change the equate(s) back to false and reassemble the Bios OR re-boot the system using a diskette that has a non DTR and/or RTS protocol version of CPM3.SYS.

-If you implement one or both of the protocols, it is advisable to mark the diskette containing the new version of CPM3.SYS.
-This is the ONLY way to know whether or not this version of the Bios supports the protocol(s). Ŷ and a second second
+Once implemented, the only way to disable the protocol(s) is to change the equate(s) back to false and reassemble the Bios OR re-boot the system using a diskette that has a non-DSR and/or CTS protocol version of CPM3.SYS.Be sure to mark the diskette containing the new version of CPM3.SYS to indicate that this version supports the protocol(s).